logicalclocks/logicalclocks.github.io/docs/user_guides/projects/git/clone_repo.md

 Then specify which branch you want to clone.
 By default the `main` branch will be used, however a different branch or commit can be specified by selecting `Clone from a specific branch`.

 You can select the folder, within your project, in which the repository should be cloned.
-By default, the repository is going to be cloned within the `Resources` dataset.
+By default, the repository is going to be cloned within the `Jupyter` dataset.
 However, by clicking on the location button, a different location can be selected.

 Finally, click on the `Clone repository` button to trigger the cloning of the repository.